 The last thing we want to see when we open in the spring is a green, slimy mess!

 I do not like “closing kits” or other related items that stores may try to sell you.
-Most of what is needed you probably already have.
+You probably already have most of what is needed.

 Depending on the test results of the water, you shouldn’t need more than the recommended pool chemicals.